Enhancing Performance Bounds of Multiple-Ring Networks with Cyclic Dependencies based on Network Calculus: Network Calculus Background

-Afterwards, one of the strongest result in the Network Calculus framework is the computation of an end-to-end service curve for a tandem of nodes crossed by the same flows.
-This curve is computed as the convolution of left-over service curves in each node, and is used to infer end-to-end performance bounds according to Th. \ref{TH1}.
-This result is described in the following theorem. \begin{Theorem} [Concatenation-Pay Bursts Only Once] Assume a flow crossing $n$ servers with respective service curves $\beta_1$, $...$, $\beta_n$.
-The system composed of the concatenation of the $n$ servers offers a minimal service curve $\otimes_{i \in [1,n]} \beta_i$ to the flow.
-In the case of rate-latency service curves $\beta_{R^i,T^i}$ for server $i$, the end-to-end service curve offered to a flow crossing $n$ servers from $1$ to $n$ can be simplified as follow:
+Afterwards, to extend this result to a \textbf{\textit{network of nodes}}, one of the strongest result in the Network Calculus framework is the computation of an end-to-end service curve for a tandem of nodes crossed by the same flows.
+This curve is computed as the convolution of residual service curves in each node, and is used to infer end-to-end performance bounds according to Th. \ref{TH1}.
+This result is described in the following theorem. \begin{Theorem} (Concatenation-Pay Bursts Only Once) Assume a flow crossing two servers with respective service curves $\beta_1$ and $\beta_2$.
+The system composed of the concatenation of the two servers offers a minimum service curve $\beta_1 \otimes \beta_2$ to the flow. \end{Theorem}